ADGEfficiency/course-starter-python/neuapp/slides/datetimes/datetimes.md

 ### Datetime Representations

-So far all the datetime representations we have looked at are **partitioned representations** - each element of the datetime is stored in it's own space (such as the year or month) - each element is an integer component of time.
+The datetime representations we have looked at are **partitioned representations** - each element of the datetime is stored in it's own space (such as the year or month) - each element is an integer component of time.

-An alternative representation of a datetime are **offset representations** - offset from anchor (such as seconds since UNIX epoch).
+An alternative representation of a datetime is an **offset representations** - offset from anchor (such as seconds since UNIX epoch).

 ### UNIX Time

-The UNIX time is an numeric represenation of time - it is the number of seconds that have elapsed since the *UNIX epoch* (arbitrarly set at 1st January 1970).
+The UNIX time is an numeric representation of time - it is the number of seconds that have elapsed since the *UNIX epoch* (arbitrary set at 1st January 1970).

 You can get a UNIX timestamp of the current time using `time.time`:

 ```python
 import time
 time.time()
 ```